cihangir/crdt/README.md

 Implementation Differences form the original paper:
-* Instead of incrementing one-by-one, in this package you can give increment count
+* Increment() Instead of incrementing one-by-one, in this package you can give increment count
+* Query() <- this wonnt be implemented(at least for now), merge is doing the same thing